ArctosDB/documentation-wiki/_documentation/container.markdown

-Containers may be located and displayed hierarchically through Find Container, which is accessible directly through the "tools" control in Specimen Results, from Specimen Detail, from loans, and various other places within Arctos.
+Containers may be located and displayed hierarchically through Find Container, which is accessible directly through the "tools" control in Search Results, from Catalog Record Detail, from loans, and various other places within Arctos.
 Please note that the container "tree" form is dynamic and asynchronous – clicking controls repeatedly (esp. from slow connections or searches that return large results sets) may "clog up the